Appropriate filtering

 • Context appropriate differentiated filtering, based on age, vulnerability and risk of harm – also includes the ability to vary filtering strength appropriate for staff

-• Circumvention – the extent and ability to identify and manage technologies and techniques used to circumvent the system, for example VPN, proxy services and DNS over HTTPS
+• Circumvention – the extent and ability to identify and manage technologies and techniques used to circumvent the system, for example VPN, proxy services, DNS over HTTPS and ECH.

 • Control – has the ability and ease of use that allows schools to control the filter themselves to permit or deny access to specific content.
 Any changes to the filter system are logged enabling an audit trail that ensure transparency and that individuals are not able to make unilateral changes.

-• Contextual Content Filters – in addition to URL or IP based filtering, the extent to which (http and https) content is analysed as it is streamed to the user and blocked, this would include AI generated content.
-For example, being able to contextually analyse text on a page and dynamically filter.
+• Contextual Content Filters – in addition to URL or IP based filtering, the extent to which (http and https) content is analysed as it is streamed in real-time to the user and blocked.
+This would include AI generated content, for example, being able to contextually analyse text and dynamically filter the content produced by ChatGPT, as well as any other user generated content.

 • Filtering Policy – the filtering provider publishes a rationale that details their approach to filtering with classification and categorisation as well as over blocking